-- An independent review, which commenced in March 2014, of the management of salmon and freshwater fisheries in Scotland to develop a management system fit for purpose in the 21st century (http://www.scotland.gov.uk/Topics/marine/Salmon-Trout-Coarse/fishreview). - Continuing to progress and build upon the priorities for action identified in the Strategic Framework for Scottish Freshwater Fisheries (2008) - Working with DSFBs and Rivers and Fisheries Trusts to manage/regulate rod/net fisheries to ensure sustainable exploitation. - Implementing the EU Water Framework, Marine Strategy Framework, the Scottish Biodiversity Strategy and Habitats Directives; and
+- Undertaking an independent review of the management of salmon and freshwater fisheries in Scotland to develop a management system fit for purpose in the 21st century. - Continuing to progress and build upon the priorities for action identified in the Strategic Framework for Scottish Freshwater Fisheries (2008) - Working with DSFBs and Rivers and Fisheries Trusts to manage/regulate rod/net fisheries to ensure sustainable exploitation. - Implementing the EU Water Framework, Marine Strategy Framework, the Scottish Biodiversity Strategy and Habitats Directives; and

-These objectives are set alongside the objective for river environments as a whole to progress towards achievement of good status as required under the EU Water Framework Directive without any deterioration in status.
+These objectives are set alongside the objective for river environments as a whole to progress towards achievement of good status as required under the EU Water Framework Directive and not suffer deterioration in status.